riccioclista/pqsql/libpqbinfmt/README.txt

 - COPY FROM STDIN BINARY
   Flags field: Bit 16 (if 1, OIDs are included in the data; if 0, not)

+- numeric can be accessed only as double currently

 Unsupported datatypes